TITO-Threat-Intel/TITO-Framework/3-Bridge-to-Ops.md

 * Run **Micro Red Teaming** exercises to test all *Active Techniques*.
 Micro Red Teaming, in a nutshell, is the testing of a single adversary TTP at a time across an entire organization to find defensive gaps.
     * Look at all TTPs on a heat map using your framework of choice
     * Develop scripts, tests; or deploy tools that emulate or execute these TTPs to test whether a technique would be successful against your organization
-    * If you can eliminate enough TTPs in an attack chain, you can **remove the point** from that threat actor for **Active Techniques**.
+    * If you can eliminate enough TTPs in an attack chain, you can **remove the point** from that threat actor for **Active Techniques**
-* Track threat actor intent decay to target your organization per Step 2, above.
+* Track threat actor intent decay to target your organization per Step 2, above
-    * Look at how active a threat actor or tool TTP is in targeting your organization.
+    * Look at how active a threat actor or tool TTP is in targeting your organization
-    * If the tool or technique hasn't been seen, or no similar data or company in a similar vertical has been targeted by this threat actor in 6 months or more (or longer, if the retool and attack cycle by this threat is long) **remove the point** from that threat actor for **Intent to Target**.
+    * If the tool or technique hasn't been seen, or no similar data or company in a similar vertical has been targeted by this threat actor in 6 months or more (or longer, if the retool and attack cycle by this threat is long) **remove the point** from that threat actor for **Intent to Target**
-* For past attacks, assume your threat actor has established persistence mechanisms, command and control channels, and is still exfiltrating data or abusing your resources.
+* For past attacks, assume your threat actor has established persistence mechanisms, command and control channels, and is still exfiltrating data or abusing your resources
     * Create Hunt hypotheses and conduct retrospective hunting across your entire organization
-    * If no trace of the threat actor is found after doing this for some time, **remove the point** you gave for **Visibility in Logs**.
+    * If no trace of the threat actor is found after doing this for some time, **remove the point** you gave for **Visibility in Logs**
 * Finally, you should build in effective mitigations for *Critical and Vulnerable* items as they appear in the wild or become apparent based on your infrastructure or team composition.
 If you can significantly remove the impact of a current event or an internal vulnerability/weakness, **remove the point** from **Critical and Vulnerable**.

 Alright!
 Now you know how to add points to a threat, and how to remove points.
 I know in most organizations, Threat Intelligence won't be running Threat Hunting or a leading a Red Team.
-They likely won't be developing mitigating controls to threats, or involved in patching systems as a Vulnerability Management team might.
+They likely won't be developing mitigating controls to threats, or be involved in patching systems as a Vulnerability Management team might.
 However, if your company or organization wants to **reduce** the threats from these threat actors or groups based on the TITO Framework, Threat Intel will provide feedback to assist stakeholders executing these efforts.
 We can even use the scoring to automate ticket generation, point removal when the tickets are closed, and an automatic reprioritization of threats to the org based on the actions taken.

-If Threat Intelligence identifies the elevated risk based on TITO elements, provides the evidence, and gives the organization real levers to reduce this score, you'll have a real, measurable impact to security.
+If Threat Intelligence identifies an elevated risk based on TITO elements, provides the evidence, and gives the organization real levers to reduce this score, you'll have a direct and measurable impact to security.
 Or, if there's resistance, you can wait it out and let natural decay reduce the score for you.
 Not ideal, but it's a method and you'll certainly have done your job providing the appropriate threat warning.

 Threats with points are *Ongoing Threats* and to mitigate these, there are a few things to do in parallel to the above.
 Those are covered in the next section below.